2025 Nest Data

 removed the eggs from the original nest and Ava got to prep 1 egg

-for DNA testing.
+for the DNA research project.

 Thu